As an Amazon Associate I earn from qualifying purchases. Click for details.

 Both Addicks and the Bear Creek community were destroyed in the 1900 flood brought inland by the Galveston hurricane.

 Today, the original town of Addicks is covered with water, under the Addicks Dam Reservoir between Patterson Road and I-10.
-Part of this area is shown in the photo at right.
+Part of this area is shown in my photo.

 You can hike in on a dirt road to see the reservoir, but only posted, private, paved roads lead to the perimeter of it.
 [Google Maps]